DangMinhHao/glorious-data-pipeline/README.md

 # Data Engineering Project: Stock Data Pipeline

 ## Infrastructure:
+- **AWS EC2: EC2 is used to create a Virtual Machine and we connect our local computer to VM by using SSH method
 - **RDS (Database):** MSQL is hosted on AWS RDS as a operational database
 - **AWS EC2 (VM):** Amazon Elastic Compute Cloud (EC2) is utilized to run the necessary services and applications.
 - **PostgreSQL:** Postgres is used as a Data Warehouse